imagemnl/eslint-config-imagem/README.md

 #### Stylelint

-When you want to use the stylelinter in the project, you need the configurations from prettier.
+If you want to use stylelint in the project, you need the configurations from prettier.
 These are marked as peerDependencies.

 ```
 > npm i -D stylelint stylelint-prettier stylelint-config-prettier